Moses McClean: Biography

 McClean was elected as a Democrat to the Twenty-ninth Congress and supported the declaration of war against Mexico during the Mexican–American War.
+During the Battle of Gettysburg in July 1863, his brick home on Baltimore Street was struck by an errant Union artillery shell, but McClean and his family were unharmed.

 After his term expired, he resumed the practice of law in Gettysburg.
 He returned to politics briefly as a conservative member of the Pennsylvania House of Representatives in 1855, representing the Know Nothing political movement.

+Death

-He continued the practice of law until his death in Gettysburg in 1870.
-During the Battle of Gettysburg in July 1863, his brick home on Baltimore Street was struck by an errant Union artillery shell, but McClean and his family were unharmed.
+He then continued the practice of law until his death in Gettysburg in 1870.